 Full Posts vs Summaries or Excerpts

-WordPress displays and links to your posts from variety of pages like home page, category archive, tags archive, date archive, author pages, etc.
+WordPress displays and links to your posts from a variety of pages like home page, category archive, tags archive, date archive, author pages, etc.

-By default, it shows the complete article content on of these pages.
+By default, it shows the complete article content on these pages.
 This affects your site’s SEO, as search engines may find it to be duplicate content.
 Full articles also make your archive pages load slower.

 Showing full articles everywhere also affects your page views.
-For instance, users who subscribe your RSS feed are going to be ready to read the complete article in their feed reader without ever visiting your website.
+For instance, users who subscribe to your RSS feed are going to be ready to read the complete article in their feed reader without ever visiting your website.

 You can do that by getting to Settings » Reading and choose summary.